Tricia Crivellaro

 TEACHING

-Tricia with Fashion student Shai Sivakumar discussing her creative work in FFD 410 Draping I.
+Tricia with fashion student Shai Sivakumar discussing creative work from FFD 410 Draping I.

 Since 2022, I have been a Lecturer in Fashion Design and Systems Thinking at Toronto Metropolitan University, mentoring emerging creatives.
 I actively foster collaborations within the university, engaging with initiatives such as the Assembly Gallery, Fashion Research Collection, and the Sustainable Fashion Initiative.